-- (1) A supply chain management policy must provide for an effective system of disposal management for the disposal or letting of assets, including unserviceable, redundant or obsolete assets, subject to sections 14 and 90 of the Act - (2) A supply chain management policy must specify the ways in which assets may be disposed of, including - (a) Transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (b) Transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (c) Selling the asset; and
+- (1) A supply chain management policy must provide for an effective system of disposal management for the disposal or letting of assets, including unserviceable, redundant or obsolete assets, subject to sections 14 and 90 of the Act - (2) A supply chain management policy must specify the ways in which assets may be disposed of, including - - (a) Transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (b) Transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (c) Selling the asset; and - (d) Destroying the asset. - (3) The Accounting Officer must ensure that - - Immovable property is sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - (b) Movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous, except when the public interest or the plight of the poor demands otherwise; - (c) Firearms are not sold or donated to any person or institution within or outside the Republic unless approved by the National Conventional Arms Control Committee: - Immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise; - (e) All fees, charges, rates, tariffs, scales of fees or other charges relating to the letting of immovable property are annually reviewed; - (f) Where assets are traded in for other assets, the highest possible trade-in price is negotiated; and - (g) In the case of the free disposal of computer equipment, the provincial department of education is first approached to indicate within 30 days whether any of the local schools are interested in the equipment. - (4) All matters relating to the alienation of movable and immovable assets shall be dealt with in terms of Council's Asset Transfer Policy and the Asset Transfer Regulations, 2008 and Council's adopted Immovable Assets Policy. - (5) Notwithstanding the provisions of paragraph 3 hereof, the following statutory powers of Stellenbosch Council in respect of the alienation of immovable property, are reserved to be exercised by Council -

-- (d) Destroying the asset. - (3) The Accounting Officer must ensure that - (a) Immovable property is sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - (b) Movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous, except when the public interest or the plight of the poor demands otherwise; - (c) Firearms are not sold or donated to any person or institution within or outside the Republic unless approved by the National Conventional Arms Control Committee: - (d) Immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise; - (e) All fees, charges, rates, tariffs, scales of fees or other charges relating to the letting of immovable property are annually reviewed; - (f) Where assets are traded in for other assets, the highest possible trade-in price is negotiated; and - (g) In the case of the free disposal of computer equipment, the provincial department of education is first approached to indicate within 30 days whether any of the local schools are interested in the equipment. - (4) All matters relating to the alienation of movable and immovable assets shall be dealt with in terms of Council's Asset Transfer Policy and the Asset Transfer Regulations, 2008. - (5) Notwithstanding the provisions of paragraph 3 hereof, the following statutory powers of Stellenbosch Council in respect of the alienation of immovable property, are reserved to be exercised by Council - (a) To decide on reasonable grounds that an asset is not needed to provide the minimum level of basic municipal services; and - (b) To considered the fair market value of the asset and the economic and community value to be received in exchange for the asset, and - (6) Notwithstanding sub-paragraph (3)(b) & (g) above, the Accounting Officer must determine the most advantageous way for the disposal or letting of movable capital assets, i.e. written price quotations, competitive bidding, or auction, except when public interest or the plight of the poor demands otherwise. - (7) The Accounting Officer is hereby authorized to dispose of movable capital assets below a value of R 500,000 (excluding the approval for selling of assets via public auction process) and to make the determinations in terms of Section 14(2)(a) and (b) of the Act, provided that, in respect of capital assets above a value of R 200,000 not being auctioned, the Accounting
+- (a) To decide on reasonable grounds that an asset is not needed to provide the minimum level of basic municipal services; and - (b) To considered the fair market value of the asset and the economic and community value to be received in exchange for the asset, and - (6) Notwithstanding sub-paragraph (3)(b) & (g) above, the Accounting Officer must determine the most advantageous way for the disposal or letting of movable capital assets, i.e. written price quotations, competitive bidding, or auction, except when public interest or the plight of the poor demands otherwise. - (7) The Accounting Officer is hereby authorized to dispose of movable capital assets: - (8) (a) Up to a value of R 2 000 000.00 - (b) Up to a value of R1 000 000.00 (CFO and BAC Members)